MersedehSP/web-scraping-challenge/README.md

 template HTML file called `index.html`  will take the mars data dictionary and display all of the data in the appropriate HTML elements.

-here is how the final product looks like: (this will change each time you run the app)
+here is how the final product looks like: (the featured image of course will change each time you run the app)

 ![title.JPG](Missions_to_Mars/title.JPG)